 - [This browser is the default browser on the Raspberry Pi s.]

-- Using Virgin TV & Broadband? ..
-By logging into your online Virgin account you can set up parental controls.
+- Set up a family filter on your home internet ..
+By logging into your online home broadband account you can usually set up parental controls.

 - Timer Plug (€6) Have a family meeting to decide how many hours wifi time the household might run best on each day.
 Then set the timer plug, plug the modem into it, and plug this into the socket.
 The modem will then switch itself on and off automatically according to the hours set on the timer plug.
 Meet again to reassess its value and timetable. (idea adapted from ‘The 7 Habits of Highly Effective Families’ by Covey).